fenago/kubernetes-course/md/Lab_7.md

 including automatic replication, health monitoring, and automatic scaling.

-In this chapter, we covered different kinds of controllers and understood when to use each of them.
+In this lab, we covered different kinds of controllers and understood when to use each of them.
 We created ReplicaSets and observed how they manage Pods.
 We learned when to use DaemonSets and StatefulSets.
 We also created a Deployment and learned how we can scale